emissary-ingress/emissary/docs/howtos/cert-manager.md

     kind: Certificate
     metadata:
       name: ambassador-certs
-      # cert-manager will put the resulting Secret in the same Kubernetes namespace
+      # cert-manager will put the resulting Secret in the same Kubernetes
-      # as the Certificate.
-Therefore you should put this Certificate in the same namespace as Ambassador.
+      # namespace as the Certificate.
+You should create the certificate in
-      # eg. if you deploy ambassador to ambassador namespace, you need to change to namespace: ambassador
+      # whichever namespace you want to configure a Host.
       namespace: ambassador
     spec:
-      # naming the secret name certificate ambassador-certs is important because
-      # ambassador just look for this particular name
       secretName: ambassador-certs
       issuerRef:
         name: letsencrypt-prod